Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Load additional tools from an OpenAPI spec URL or file path.'
-It specifies the resource (OpenAPI spec) and distinguishes from siblings like execute_tool or search_tools, making it unambiguous.
+The description clearly states 'Load additional tools from an OpenAPI spec URL or file path.'
+It identifies the specific verb ('load') and resource ('tools from a spec'), and distinguishes from sibling tools which focus on execution, schema retrieval, or listing.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.